craigspaeth/glowup/README.md

 ## Controller

 Server-side user or computer input handlers such as isomorphic route handlers and RPCs (built atop [Wisp](https://github.com/gleam-wisp/wisp) or [Plug](https://github.com/elixir-plug/plug)?).
-Could we use RSC for this or do we roll our own isomorphic rendering/RPC layer?
+(Could we use RSC for this or do we roll our own isomorphic rendering/RPC layer?
+Could GlowUp compile two servers—one in Bun for rendering views, one in Erlang for controllers + models?)

 # Middleware and sub-apps